pixelhandler/vim-config/README.md

 1. Initialize the repo
 2. Add submodules
 3. Setup pathogen
-4. Initialize bundle(s), e.g. command-t
-5. Create a .vimrc file
+4. Create a .vimrc file
-6. Use a symbolic link to .vimrc in my home directory
+5. Use a symbolic link to .vimrc in my home directory

 ### 1. Intitials the repo